Herkimer Diamond Mining Guide: How to Find Quartz Crystals in Herkimer, NY

 Detail of the golden enhydro quartz crystal in Michelle Pajak-Reynolds's Voyageuse Collection Desma pendant fluorescing under UV light.
 Photo courtesy: Benjamin Guttery/Third Coast Gems

-Where to Find Herkimer Diamonds
+Where to Mine Herkimer Diamonds

 Herkimer Diamond KOA Resort Solar Powered Deluxe Cabin.
 Photo Credit: Michelle Pajak-Reynolds